nymea/nymea-plugins/daylightsensor/README.md

 # Daylight sensor

-This plugin allows to determin if currently daylight is available or not for a certain location.
+This plugin allows to determine if daylight is currently available or not available for a set location.
-The plugin supports autodetect location using the WAN IP, but also offline calculation for sunrise and sunset.
+The plugin supports autodetecting location, using the WAN IP, but also an offline calculation for sunrise and sunset.